 5. Don't panic.

-The more time your teen has to learn the difference between their available balance and their pending transactions, the less likely they'll be to experience a nonsufficient funds (NSF) transaction as an adult.
-However, if a member does experience an NSF transaction, it's likely to happen the first time in their early 20s.
-Don't panic!
-The important part is learning from the experience and handling it correctly.
+The better your teen understands the difference between their Available Balance and their Current Balance, the less likely they'll be to overspend as an adult.
+However, if a member does incur an NSF/Overdraft fee, the important part is learning from the experience and handling it correctly.
+Read BECU's Account Agreements (PDF) and BECU's Account Disclosure (PDF) for important information about BECU NSF fees, Overdraft fees, NSF/Overdraft Protection and our Funds Availability Policy .

 Good financial habits, like the ones you consider in a new baby budget, are formed early.
 BECU Early Saver accounts are designed for members 17 and under.
 They not only offer a great opportunity to teach kids about saving money, but they also earn a premium rate on the first $500 in deposits.
 Open an Early Saver account and get the opportunity to learn about financial responsibility.
 When more people grow up making better financial decisions, everybody wins.